 Heterogeneity in Decentralized Asset Markets

 We study a search and bargaining model of an asset market, where investors’ heterogeneous valuations for the asset are drawn from an arbitrary distribution.
-Our solution technique renders the analysis fully tractable and allows us to provide a full characterization of the equilibrium, in closed-form, both in and out of steady-state.
-We use this characterization for two purposes.
-First, we establish that the model can naturally account for a number of stylized facts that have been documented in empirical studies of over-the-counter asset markets.
-In particular, we show that heterogeneity among market participants implies that assets are reallocated through “intermediation chains,” ultimately producing a core-periphery trading network and non-trivial distributions of prices and trading times.
-Second, we show that the model generates a number of novel results that underscore the importance of heterogeneity in decentralized markets.
-We highlight two: First, heterogeneity magnifies the price impact of search frictions; and second, search frictions have larger effects on price levels than on price dispersion.
-Hence, quantifying the price discount or premium created by search frictions based on observed price dispersion can be misleading.
+Our solution technique makes the model fully tractable and allows us to provide a full characterization of the unique equilibrium, in closed-form, both in and out of steady-state.
+Using this characterization, we first establish that the model generates aggregate trading patterns that are consistent with those observed in many over-the-counter asset markets.
+Then, we show that the model can replicate empirical regularities reported from micro-level data sets, including the relationships between the length of the intermediation chains through which assets are reallocated, the network centrality of the dealers involved in these chains, and the markup charged on the asset being passed along the chain.
+Finally, we show that heterogeneity magnifies the price impact of search frictions, and that this impact is more pronounced on price levels than on price dispersion.
+Hence, using observed price dispersion to quantify the effect of search frictions on price discounts or premia can be misleading.

 JEL Classification: G11, G12, G21